Commodity Market: Gold prices remain firm - East Coast Daily English

 In the commodity market the price of gold has remained firm.

+Also Read: Trucks coming from other states are potential carriers of Coronavirus: Chief Minister

-In the Kerala market the price of sovereign gold has remained unchanged.
-Sovereign gold is priced at 37,360 per 8 gram.
-1 gram gold is priced at 4670.
-On Friday gold was settled at the same price.
+In the Kerala market the price of sovereign gold has remained firm at Rs.
+37,200 per 8 gram.
+One gram gold is priced at Rs.4650.
+On Wednesday, the price of gold has slipped by Rs.280 per 8 gram.

 Post Your Comments